raffraffraff/oci-k3s/README.md

 # Availability
 ## Server Backup / Restore
-This cluster has a single server, and if you lose that, it's game over.
-So it makes sense to back it up, and restore to a new server in the event of a failure.
+This cluster has a single server, so losing that means that your cluster is dead.
+Rebooting the node should be ok, but terminating the node would result in a brand new node that would run through the k3s bootstrap process all over again.
+You can back up your cluster, so that it can be restored after a k3s server redeploy.
 The official k3s [documentation](https://docs.k3s.io/datastore/backup-restore) makes it sound like a simple affair (back up the server token and db directory, and restore them afterwards) but it's not.
 A more detailed [backup/restore process](https://github.com/gilesknap/k3s-minecraft/blob/main/useful/deployed/backup-sqlite/README.md) can be summarize as follows...

 ### Backing up the server:
 * `systemctl stop k3s`